Field Sobriety Testing in New York

 If you are pulled over under the suspicion of driving while intoxicated (DWI), the officer will ask you to submit to testing to determine your level of sobriety, which can be done through field sobriety tests, blood tests, or breath tests.
 These methods of testing differ in that blood and breath tests provide the officer with a fairly accurate measurement of your blood alcohol concentration (BAC), while field sobriety tests are used to help the officer approximate how intoxicated you are.
 Because this method results in an approximation of your intoxication level, it is important to call a Bronx DWI defense lawyer right away if you were charged with DWI after a field sobriety test; you may be able to fight the evidence.

-The Different Types of Field Sobriety Tests
+The Different Types of New York Field Sobriety Tests

-Field sobriety testing is done at the scene of the stop and is used by law enforcement officers to assess whether an individual is intoxicated based on their ability to complete specific tasks.
+Field sobriety testing in New York is done at the scene of the stop and is used by law enforcement officers to assess whether an individual is intoxicated based on their ability to complete specific tasks.
 This method does not measure your BAC but determines if you are too intoxicated to drive based on whether or not you are capable of performing tasks that are presumably simple for a person who is sober to complete.
 There are three main types of tests approved by the National Highway Traffic Safety Administration, and the field sobriety testing must be administered according to recognized standards and the officer must be on the alert for specific red flags of intoxication.

 Walk & Turn